Kerbalism/Kerbalism/README.md

 #INTRODUCTION

-  Kerbalism is a mod for Kerbal Space Program that features a simple life support and quality-of-life system, malfunctions & signals mechanics, magnetic storms, a decent GUI to monitor existing vessels and to plan new ones, and coherent background simulation.
+  Kerbalism is a mod for Kerbal Space Program that features life support, quality-of-life, malfunctions, signal, radiation, space weather, a decent GUI to monitor existing vessels and to plan new ones, and coherent background simulation.

 #CLIMATE CONTROL